Help Us Meet Our Goal

 It would be the first nationwide strike of IATSE film production workers in the union’s history and the only large-scale strike called by a Hollywood film production workers’ union since 1946.

-Given the high-profile nature of the film industry and the massive support for IATSE coming from celebrities and others on social media, a strike at IATSE (the International Association of Theatrical Stage Employees) is likely to inspire strikes and actions in other industries.
+Given the high-profile nature of the film industry and the massive support for IATSE coming from celebrities and others on social media, a strike at IATSE (the International Association of Theatrical Stage Employees) is likely to inspire more strikes.
+Already, many celebrities have come out in support of the strike and it’s likely to garner massive public media attention.

 Film production companies frequently like to work around the clock to save money on travel and equipment rental costs when out on shoots, sometimes leading to 16- to 18-hour days, which can lead workers to burnout and, in some cases, deadly car accidents.